Neoteroi/Torino/server/README.md

 # API Server
-Project template for an API to deploy in Azure Application Service, connected to a PostgreSQL database from SaaS offering.
+Project template for an API to deploy in Azure Application Service, connected to a PostgreSQL database from SaaS offering (Azure Database for PostgreSQL).

 This project template uses onion architecture (with three main namespaces to separate front-end, business logic, and data access layers).